Shen Dao: Relying on circumstances (Shi)

 First quoted in Chapter 36, Chapter 40's discussion of Shen Dao also quotes a halberd-and-shield parable from the Zhuangzi.

 A shield that cannot be pierced, and a lance that can pierce anything cannot coexist.
 If the worthy’s positional power cannot be stopped, while the way of positional power is that it can stop everything... that is a shield-and-lance fallacy.

-Shen Dao might have influenced a later chapter of the Book of Lord Shang, though there is not enough evidence to demonstrate its discussion of shi came from him.